Where To Stay in Ubud: 5 Best Areas, Hotels & Guest Houses

 If you’re planning to stay along the Sari Organik Walk, here are some ideas on where to stay, eat, and what to do around the area.

-Low-Budget Option: Shankara Accommodation Ubud is a clean and quiet spot just 5 minutes from Jalan Raya — but it feels like miles away.
+- Low-Budget Option: Shankara Accommodation Ubud is a clean and quiet spot just 5 minutes from Jalan Raya, even if it feels like miles away.
 Surrounded by rice fields, it offers on-site yoga classes and breakfast with dreamy jungle views.

-Mid-budget Option: I pass by Nur Guest House every morning, and the relaxing vibe in this little corner of the Sari Organik Walk is unbeatable.
+- Mid-budget Option: I pass by Nur Guest House every morning, and the relaxing vibe in this little corner of the Sari Organik Walk is unbeatable.
 The pool area is beautiful, and the rice fields all around make it the perfect morning view.
-Bonus?
-Every bed has mosquito net and the property is just steps away from Monkey Bar — one of my favorite cafés in Ubud.
+Every bed has a mosquito net, and the property is just steps away from Monkey Bar, one of my favorite cafés with a view in Ubud.

-High-Budget Option: Joglo Organik Guest House sits right at the end of the Sari Organik Walk, and the peace and quiet out there is simply unmatched.
-The property is stunning, with pools and private bungalows surrounded by the rice fields — but what really makes the difference is the staff, who always go the extra mile.
+- High-Budget Option: Joglo Organik Guest House sits right at the end of the Sari Organik Walk, and the peace out there is simply unmatched.
+The property is stunning, with pools and private bungalows surrounded by the rice fields, but what really makes the difference is the staff, who always go the extra mile.
 It’s a bit farther than other options, but the experience is well worth the extra walk.

 If you’re booking your stay at Nur Guest House or Joglo Organik Guest House, you’ll be glad to know they’re just a short walk from some of my favorite cafes with rice terrace views in the area.